 Today’s social media chatter is about plans for new insurrections for January 16, 17 and 20.
 DC will be on high alert for the next 30 days.
 Of special concern is the safety of those attending, which include SCOTUS, past presidents, current Congressional members (including those in the line of ascension) and of course, Biden and Harris.
 I really hope they move it indoors and televise it, but Biden is ‘insistent on showing no fear.’
 The guest list has been pared down to 3,000 from a normal list of 200,000.

-In Washington State, Inslee calls on the National Guard to protect the capitol when the legislative session opens later this month.
+In Washington State, Inslee calls on the National Guard to protect the state capitol when the legislative session opens later this month.
 I suspect other state capitols are making similar arrangements.

 January 10, 2021